fizarazvi/PDF-chatbot/README.md

 4. @ Fiza - Is it possible for your end to list down the API that you have hooked up with UI.
 Will be really appreciable if we could see the UI as I am completely out of sync.

+    1. '/handleUpload': for uploading pdf

+    2. '/questions':  to send question from ui to backend

 5. @Ratan - Create a basic module for Embeddings.
 Add Glove as Example.
 To All :
 Let's set Elastic Server on our systems post tomorrow's call and start working on a class to use the functionality.